 The majority-Armenian territory of Nagorno-Karabakh attempted to declare independence from Azerbaijan just two months after Azerbaijan declared independence from the USSR.
-Azerbaijan invaded the territory.
+In response, Azerbaijan invaded.
 Armenia joined the conflict and helped secure for Nagorno-Karabakh not only its de facto independence, but also de facto expanded borders.
-While Soviet Nagorno-Karabakh was completely enclosed within Azerbaijan, Armenia now effectively controls the narrow strips of land to the west and south for it, giving the unrecognized state direct borders with Armenia and Iran.
+While Soviet Nagorno-Karabakh was completely enclosed within Azerbaijan, Armenia effectively won control of the narrow strips of land to the west and south for it, giving the unrecognized state direct borders with Armenia and Iran.
 Thus, Nagorno-Karabakh secured access to the outside world and the ability to conduct limited trade.

 The history of the Karabakh region, the section of the Lesser Caucasus between the Aras and Kura rivers, stretches back into prehistoric times: in 1968, a jawbone dating back to 300,000 BC was found in Azikh Cave in Nagorno-Karabakh.
 The discovery indicates that one of the earliest examples of proto-human habitation in Eurasia was in Nagorno-Karabakh.

-In ancient times Karabakh was populated by Caucasian tribesmen who spoke a Lezgic language.
+In ancient times, Karabakh was populated by Caucasian tribesmen who spoke a Lezgic language.
 Located between the competing empires of Urartu, Assyria, and the Medes, the region was absorbed by the Persians under Cyrus the Great in the 6th century BC.
-It is not known exactly when the mountainous areas of Karabakh first came under Armenian influence, but the borders of the Armenian province of Artsakh established in 189 BC largely correspond to the contemporary, enlarged territory of Nagorno-Karabakh.
-In fact, Armenia refers to the area today as “Artsakh.”
+It is not known exactly when the mountainous areas of Karabakh first came under Armenian influence, but the borders of the Armenian province of Artsakh established in 189 BC roughly correspond to the borders held by Nagorno-Karabakh between 1994-2020.
+In fact, Armenia still refers to the area as “Artsakh.”